expo/expo/docs/versions/v18.0.0/sdk/video.md

 - `useNativeControls`

-  A boolean which, if set to `true`, will display native playback controls (such as play and pause) within the `Video` componet.
+  A boolean which, if set to `true`, will display native playback controls (such as play and pause) within the `Video` component.

 - `resizeMode`